Superintendent’s Compendium

 • May not occur when hitchhiking behavior is deemed unsafe or a nuisance by Park Staff.

 Justification: The superintendent has determined that hitchhiking will be allowed in the park so long as those individuals seeking a ride follow the above safety guidelines and do not obstruct traffic or harass other park visitors.
-Hitchhiking is allowed to provide a means for hikers to return to their vehicles or to/from trailheads.
+Hitchhiking is allowed to provide a means for hikers to return to their vehicles or travel to/from trailheads.

 36 CFR §5.1 – Advertisements